 The highlight in Dahlonega for us was actually visiting a mine.
 We went to the Crisson Mine to do some gold panning and look for gems, and we totally struck it big.
 The mine crew was great with the kids helping them swirl and find gold, and then we all had a blast doing a scavenger hunt for gems.
 We left with emeralds, citrine, garnets and more.
 Bonus for us: outside was a whole setup showing how mining works with displays, working exhibits and tons of mining equipment.

-Tip: if you have older kids or it’s just brave adults, there is another mine, the Consolidated Gold Mine, that you can actually tour and go 200 feet down into the earth.
+Tip: if you have older kids or it’s just brave adults, there is another mine, the Consolidated Gold Mine, that you can actually tour and go 200 feet down into the earth, kind of like we did in Breckenridge.
 It’s pretty cool if you’re cool with small dark tunnels.

 In Washington we have the adorable town of Leavenworth.
-In California they have Solvang for getting into the European spirit.
+In California they have Solvang (one of the cutest Christmas towns in Cali) for getting into the European spirit.
 In Georgia it’s all about Helen.
 Alpine Helen is a themed town set at the edge of the Appalachian / Blue Ridge Mountains.
 The Chattahoochee River winds through from start to finish and it’s just gorgeous.
 All around the town are awesome outdoor experiences, including river tubing, but the town itself is an attraction.